How to Add Google Analytics Code to Magento 2?

 4. Enable Ecommerce Tracking for Google Analytics

-Now we can enable ecommerce tracking in Google Analytics.
 From your Google Analytics Dashboard, go to the Admin panel.

-Under all website data, click on eCommerce settings.
+Under All website data, click on eCommerce settings.

-You will see an on-off button on the section.
-Enable the eCommerce button and enhanced eCommerce reporting.
+- Enable the eCommerce button and enhanced eCommerce reporting.

 5. Check if the Code is Working Properly

-Choose a Real-Time report, and click on Overview.
 There should be one active user on site right now.

-Reasons why your tracking code won’t be working -
+Reasons why your tracking code won’t be working

 1. Cross-check the analytics code

-Copying and pasting the code from a doc file may break the code.
-Ensure that you copy the code directly from the Google Analytics account.
+- Copying and pasting the code from a doc file may break the code.

-There should be no extra spaces between the letters.
+- There should be no extra spaces between the letters.

 2. Check for Google Analytics Filters

-From the Google Analytics account, go to Admin > Filters.
+- From the Google Analytics account, go to Admin > Filters.

-Review all the filters added to the account.
-You may have excluded the IP address tracking.
+- You may have excluded the IP address tracking.

 3. Google Penalties

-Google penalties can affect the website’s ranking.
+- Google penalties can affect the website’s ranking.

 Google Analytics for Magento 2 Website

 Google Analytics gives insights into how many people visit your store.
-You can track specific website events, demographics, and how much time they spent on each page.

-Other tools such as Google Tag manager are used to update and manage website tags.
+Other tools such as Google Tag Manager are used to update and manage website tags.

-Some of the analytics components for Magento 2 include-
+Some components for Magento 2 include:

-1. Website traffic
+Website traffic

-2. Visitor segmentation
+Visitor segmentation

-3. Demographics
+Demographics

-4. Data visualizations
+Data visualizations

-5. Goal-related tracking
+Goal-related tracking

 Ecommerce Shopping Behavior Report

 Add funnels to your Magento store to get specialized ecommerce data.
-You have to turn on Enhanced Ecommerce for this funnel -

 Navigate to Conversions > Ecommerce > Shopping Behavior

-All sessions > Product Views > Add to cart > Check-Out > Transactions
+All sessions → Product Views → Add to cart → Check-Out → Transactions